neotypes/neotypes/docs/src/main/tut/docs/streams.md

   .unsafeRunSync()
 ```

-The code snippets above are lazily retrieving data from neo4j, loading each element of the result only when it's requested and commits the transaction once all elements are read.
+The code snippets above are lazily retrieving data from neo4j, loading each element of the result only when it's requested and rolls back the transaction once all elements are read.
-This approach aims to improve performance and memory footpring with large volumes of returning data.
+This approach aims to improve performance and memory footprint with large volumes of returning data.

 ## Transaction management

 You have two options in transaction management:
 * **Manual**: if you use `neotypes.Transaction` and call `stream`, you need to ensure that the transaction is gracefully closed after reading is finished.
-* **Auto-closing**: you may wish to automatically commit (or rollback on failure) the transaction once
+* **Auto-closing**: you may wish to automatically rollback the transaction once
 all elements are consumed.
-This behaviour is provided by `stream` method available in `neotypes.Session`
+This behaviour is provided by `DeferredQuery.stream(Session[F])`

 ## Alternative stream implementations